-- Interest Rates.
+- Interest rates.
 Lower interest rates would make borrowing cheaper and should encourage firms to invest and consumers to spend.
 People with mortgages will have lower monthly mortgage payments so more disposable income to spend.
-However, recently we had a period of zero interest rates, but due to low confidence and reluctant banks growth was still sluggish.
+However, 2009-16 we had a period of very low-interest rates, but due to low confidence and reluctant bank lending, economic growth was still sluggish.

-- Real Wages.
+- Real wages.
 Recently, the UK has experienced a situation of falling real wages.
-Inflation has been higher than nominal wage, causing a decline in real incomes.
-In this situation, consumers will have to cut back on spending reducing their purchase of luxury items.
+Inflation has been higher than nominal wages, causing a decline in real incomes.
+In this situation, consumers will have to cut back on spending – in particular reducing their purchase of luxury items.

-In the long run, economic growth is determined by factors which influence the growth of Long Run Aggregate Supply (the PPF of the economy).
+In the long run, economic growth is determined by factors which influence the growth of Long Run Aggregate Supply (LRAS).
 If there is no increase in LRAS, then a rise in AD will just be inflationary.

 This graph shows an increase in LRAS and AD, leading to an increase in economic growth without inflation.

 - Levels of infrastructure.
 Investment in roads, transport and communication can help firms reduce costs and expand production.
-Without necessary infrastructure it can be difficult for firms to be competitive in the international markets.
+Without the necessary infrastructure, it can be difficult for firms to be competitive in the international markets.
 This lack of infrastructure is often a factor holding back some developing economies.

 - Weather.
-The exceptionally cold December in UK 2010, led to a shock fall in GDP
+The exceptionally cold December in UK 2010, led to a surprise fall in GDP

-- Annual Rate of Economic Growth in UK
+- Annual Rate of Economic Growth in the UK

 Examples of Economic Growth